Have questions about no-fault car insurance in NJ? We’ve got the answers.

 The size of your PIP policy determines what money you have available when you get in an accident.
 In New Jersey, the minimum amount of PIP coverage a plan can have is $15,000, though most residents carry $250,000 or more.

-After choosing how much PIP coverage you would like, you’re asked if you would like PIP or your health insurance policy be primary.
+After choosing how much PIP coverage you would like, you’re asked if you would like PIP or your health insurance policy to be primary.
 It is likely that your insurance company will recommend or suggest you put your health insurance as primary.
-They’ll warn that making PIP primary increases your premium.
+They’ll warn you that making PIP primary increases your premium.

 Yes, having your PIP policy be primary will increase your premiums, but you should do it anyway.
 In the long run, this is almost always the wiser choice.

 When you get in an auto accident, your medical bills first go to whatever policy you set as primary.
 After you use up that insurance, the other policy takes over.